c-allergic/2024-Summer-UGRP/UGRP.typ

   content((7,-0.2),"(b)",anchor: "north")
 }), x: 60%, y:60%, reflow: true),
 caption: [
-  (a)
-  A possible diagram of P, NP, and NP-complete problems @garey1979computers.
-The circle represents the class of problems.
-The arrow represents the reduction from factoring to problems in the class of NP-complete.
+  (a) P, NP, and NP-complete problems @garey1979computers and their relation.
+The circles represent the classes of problems.
+The arrow represents the reduction from one problems to another.
- (b)
-  Several Problems in the package ProblemReductions.jl.
+ (b) Several Problems in the package `ProblemReductions.jl`.
 ]
-))
+) <fig-problem-reductions>])

 = From factoring to Ising machine
-== Factoring problem and array multiplier
+== Factoring problem
 Factoring, a problem of decomposing an $n$-bit composite integer $m=p q$ into its prime factors $p$ and $q$.
 To specify it, we use the binary representation for the integer $m= sum_(i=0)^(n-1) 2^i m_i $, with $m_i ∈ {0, 1}$, $p=sum_(i=0)^(k-1)2^i p_i$ for the $k$-bit integer, and $q=sum_(i=0)^(n-k-1)2^i q_i$ for the $(n-k)$-bit integer.
 The factoring problem thus amounts to finding the unknown bits $p_i$ and $q_i$ such that $ sum_(i=0)^(n-1)2^i m_i = sum_(i=0)^(k-1) sum_(j=0)^(n-k-1)2^(i+j)p_i q_j. $ Note that k is a priori unknown since we just want to consider this specific problem.
 However, one could consider this problem for any $k=1,2,...,n/2$ @nguyen2023quantum.

-Array multiplier is used for multiplication of unsigned numbers with full adders and half adders connected as building blocks @asha2016performance.
+== Factoring $arrow$ Circuit Satisfaction

+The factoring problem can be reduced to the Circuit Satisfaction (Circuit SAT) problem.
+Circuit SAT is a problem of determining whether a given boolean circuit has a satisfying assignment.
+Hence, factoring is the problem of finding the satisfying assignment of the integer multiplication circuit.
+In computer science, the multiplication of two integers is often implemented using an _array multiplier_ as shown in @fig:multiplier.
+The basic idea of the array multiplier is to multiply each bit of the multiplicand with every bit of the multiplier and then add the partial products to obtain the final product @asha2016performance.
+The building block of the array multiplier is composed of an AND gate and a full adder as shown in @fig:multiplier.
 To clarify it, we consider a simple multiplication of 3-bits binary numbers

 $ 5 times 7 = 35 arrow 111 times 101 = 100011, $
-the graphical representation of its vertical calculation and array multiplier is shown in Figure 1.
+the graphical representation of its vertical calculation and array multiplier is shown in @fig-problem-reductions.

-#align(figure(scale(canvas(length: 1cm, {
+#align([#figure(scale(canvas(length: 1cm, {
   import draw: *
   import decorations: *
   /// vertical calculation